SAAssist/saassist-server/README.rst

 Overview
 ********

-Security APAR Assist (SAAssist) is a tool to controls the security APARs for IBM AIX and IBM PowerVM environment.
+Security APAR Assist (SAAssist) is a tool to controls security APARs for IBM AIX and IBM PowerVM environment.

 There are two basic components on SAAssist, SAAssist Server (saassist-server) and SAAssist Client (saassist-client).

 This is a Open Source software licensed by Apache License 2.0.

+Important:

-The Security APAR Assistant (included saassist-server and saassist-client) is not a IBM Inc. software and it is not supported or guaranteed by IBM.
+The Security APAR Assistant (including saassist-server and saassist-client) is not an IBM Inc. software and it is not supported or guaranteed by IBM.

-IBM AIX, IBM PowerVM, Fix Level Recommended Tool website are registered trademarks of IBM Corporation in the United States, other countries, or both.
+IBM AIX, IBM PowerVM and IBM Fix Level Recommended Tool website are registered trademarks of IBM Corporation in the United States, other countries, or both.

 How it works
 ************

-SAAssist Server (saassist-server) is the tool that works directly with IBM Fix Level Recommendation Tool (FLRT) website ( https://www-304.ibm.com/support/customercare/flrt/) and it creates a repository with APARs information and packages based on CVE or IV number.
+SAAssist Server (saassist-server) is the tool that works directly with the IBM Fix Level Recommendation Tool (FLRT) website ( https://www-304.ibm.com/support/customercare/flrt/) and it creates a repository with APARs information and packages based on CVE or IV number.

-Those APARs informations and packages are accessed by SAAssist Client (saassist-client) through HTTP or NFS protocol and checks if the APAR affect the server and can be installed.
+Those APARs information and packages are accessed by SAAssist Client (saassist-client) by HTTP or NFS protocol and checks if the APAR affect the server and if it can be installed.

-Only the SAAssist Server needs to access the IBM FLRT website, proxy is also supported and can be used.
+Only the SAAssist Server needs to access the IBM FLRT website, proxy is also supported and it can be used.
 AAssist Client needs to access only SAAssist Server by HTTP or NFS.

 Schema overvivew